faasm/faasm/README.md

 Linux cgroups support process-level and thread-level CPU isolation and accounting and can be enlisted to establish isolation between users' functions in Faasm.

-Thread-level support is only available in `cgroupv2` which is currently incompatible with Docker.
-How this interaction will work is TBC.
+Thread-level support for CPU isolation is available in both V1 and V2 of cgroup although V2 achieves it differently and is arguably a bit cleaner.
+Unfortunately Docker doesn't work with V2 at the time of writing.

 ## Network